matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

  - **Redis**: An in-memory key-value store that supports advanced data structures such as hashes, lists, and sets, making it a popular choice for real-time applications.

- - **Couchbase**: A document-based NoSQL database that offers features such as full-text search, event-driven architecture, and flexible data modeling.
+ - **Couchbase**: A document-based NoSQL database that offers features such as full-text search, event-driven architecture, and flexible data modelling.

- - **Neo4j**: A graph database that is well suited for modeling complex relationships between data elements, making it a popular choice for recommendation engines and social networks.
+ - **Neo4j**: A graph database that is well suited for modelling complex relationships between data elements, making it a popular choice for recommendation engines and social networks.

  - **Amazon DynamoDB**: A managed NoSQL database offered by Amazon Web Services that is designed for high performance and scalability.